build it yourselfproject-based learning

 When you read, your brain needs to take the cognitive load.
 When you're watching videos, it's often spoon feeding.
 Ever thought about why our attention span is in 2-digit seconds nowadays?
 The aim is to be a builder, not a watcher.
 Articles let you learn at your own pace.
 You can skim, re-read, and jump around easily.
 You can highlight text, take notes in the margins, and search for keywords.
 You can also read offline or in low-bandwidth situations.
 Also, one of the biggest myths is that videos are better for learning.
 Research shows that active reading leads to better retention and understanding than passive watching.
 Here's a great video that dives into this topic: https://www.youtube.com/watch?v=rhgwIhB58PA

 For the articles, no—you can read and follow along on any OS.
 For the labs, you'll need a Linux environment.
-The labs run on real Linux microVMs in the cloud, so you can use them from any machine with a browser.
+The labs run on real Linux containers in the cloud, so you can use them from any machine with a browser.
 But if you want to experiment locally, a Linux VM, WSL2 on Windows, or a Linux machine will serve you well.
-Containers and Kubernetes are inherently Linux-centric.
+Containers are inherently Linux-centric.
 Namespaces, cgroups, the /proc filesystem, container runtimes—these are Linux concepts.
 You can't learn them properly without touching Linux.

 Hi, I'm Aryan